Spectrum of the Koopman Operator, Spectral Expansions in Functional Spaces, and State Space Geometry: Nonlinear Systems with Globally Stable Equilibria

-\end{cor} \begin{remark} One can think of the function $t(\z)$ as the time to enter the closure of $A$, either by a forward flow, or by backward flow from $\z$. \end{remark} \begin{remark} It is easy to build open eigenfunctions around any point that is not an equilibrium.
+\begin{remark} It is easy to build open eigenfunctions around any point that is not an equilibrium.
 Namely, in an open set $N(\bp)$ around any non-equilibrium point $\bp$, the flow can be straightened out in coordinates $x_1,...,x_n$ such that $\dot x_1=1,\dot x_j=0, j\neq 1$.
 Now consider any function $\chi_1(x_2,...,x_n)$ defined on the section $x_1=0$, and define $\chi (x_1,...x_n)=ce^{\lambda x_1}\chi_1(x_2,...x_n)$ Then, \be \dot \chi (x_1,...x_n)=\lambda c e^{\lambda x_1}\chi_1(x_2,...,x_n)\dot x_1=\lambda \chi (x_1,...x_n), \ee for any $\lambda\in\R,$ provided $\chi_1$ is real, and $\lambda\in\C,$ provided $\chi_1$ is complex, and the definition being valid in $N(\bp)$.
 Thus, singularities in state space, such as fixed points, and reccurrencies, such as those occuring in a flow around a limit cycle, serve to select $\lambda$'s in the Koopman operator spectrum. \end{remark}